-When you enable time animation on a map layer, you use the Time Settings pane to configure the field in your data that contains the time information.
+When you enable time animation on a map layer, you use the Time animation pane to configure the field in your data that contains the time information.
 You can also configure the animation slider to specify playback speed, time interval, and whether to display cumulative data on the map.

 Enable time animation

+To view a time animation, the data used to create the map layer must contain date and time information.
 To enable time animation on a layer, do the following:

 - Sign in to ArcGIS if you're not already signed in.